OtakuSky/D11_Sample_Structure/README.md

-📁 Project Repository Structure
+#**Project Repository Structure
 This repository is structured to streamline data processing, modeling, and UI integration.
-Below is an overview of each folder and its purpose.
+Below is an overview of each folder and its purpose.**

 **🚀 Main Application**